 You won’t be fully clean, so avoid staining your car seats by using big towels to cover the seats on the way back (or big plastic rubbish bags, etc.).

-If you have much younger kids it is also worth bringing baby wipes to make sure hands are clean before getting into the car.
+If you have much younger kids it is also worth bringing baby wipes to make sure your hands are clean before getting into the car.

 If you are taking the tube, cover the seat with a poncho or something similar before you sit down.